For the text of Luke 9, click here.

 “The Christ of God.”Luke 9:20

 He tells them not to tell anyone because of what’s to happen and let’s them know what that is.
 He tells them about being persecuted and executed and rising from the dead.
 He also tells them that this is the price of following Him.
 The explanation there is a little like a riddle when you just read it and I can’t imagine my mentor saying something like that and it just making sense.
 What do you mean I have to be persecuted for your sake?
 Everyone loves you.
 It just wouldn’t make sense.
-I can see how this could easily not make the dent that Jesus make have intended, especially since they already went out and taught in His name.
+I can see how this could easily not make the dent that Jesus might have intended, especially since they already went out and taught in His name.
 Still, He knew that even this wasn’t enough to make devoted followers as Judas was among them.

 It occurred to me recently as well to not beat myself up for those times when I’ve spent a lot of time building someone up for them to turn around and betray me because there was Judas.
 Jesus may have known what was coming and been somewhat prepared for it, but even He had to have someone betray Him in the end.
 It isn’t a mark on me as a person and my inability to have people who feel loyalty.
 Even Jesus had this problem with Judas.
 I really started to give myself a break about it.